-5.12.
-The Trust may hold personal information in relation to other individuals who have contact with the school, such as volunteers and guests.
-Such information shall be held only in accordance with the data protection principles, and shall not be kept longer than necessary.
+5.13.
+The Foundation may hold personal information in relation to other individuals who have contact with its Schools, such as volunteers and guests.
+Such information shall be held only in accordance with the data protection principles and shall not be kept longer than necessary.